keanoserver/keano_website/README.md

 ## License

-This website is licensed under the MIT License.
+This website is licensed under the Proprietary License.
 See the [LICENSE](LICENSE) file for the full text.